A two dimensional arithmetic Andr\'e-Oort problem: Easy cases and the hard case

 The global structure of the proof is an argumentation by cases, all but one being easy.
 Note that by the nature of the main statement, we can always partition~$\Sigma$ into finitely many subsets and treat each of these subsets separately.
-For instance, the case of a finite family being tautological, removing finitely many special~$0$-cycles from~$\Sigma$ is permissible.